Seasonal Staffing Solutions | Are You Prepared for the Upcoming Holiday Season?

 But what’s the impact on your company when you bring in thousands, hundreds or even just a few dozen temporary workers?
 Did those employees add value to your business during your busiest – and most profitable – time of the year?
 Stop to think about whether any of the people you hired transitioned to full-time status.
 Did you even consider bringing anyone on full time?
 It’s important to think about whether those seasonal hires are an asset to your business or a drain on your resources.

-This article from the Society for Industrial and Organizational Psychology points to the key traits hiring managers find especially important in staffers: reliability, ability to turn quickly, a personality that makes them easy to supervise, and a customer-oriented personality.
+The key traits hiring managers find especially important in staffers: reliability, ability to turn quickly, a personality that makes them easy to supervise, and a customer-oriented personality.

 That’s why at Allegiance Staffing, we use a 3-Day Hiring Process so we can provide our customers with temporary employees that exhibit these key traits.
 Each person interviewing with our company has to come to our office for three separate interviews and screenings.
 Whether they come back three times speaks to their reliability and overall work ethic.